-Our disability attorneys have offices in St. Clair, Macomb, Sterling Heights, Trenton, and Oxford, Michigan.
+We have offices in St. Clair, Macomb, Trenton, and Oxford, Michigan.
 We specialize in bankruptcy, Social Security Disability, estate planning, and real estate law.
 If you are in need of a Social security disability attorney, contact our offices today.
 If you are in need of a St. Clair bankruptcy lawyer, or at any other location or in any area of law, please contact us today.
 The information on this website is for general information purposes only.
 Nothing on this or its associated pages, documents, comments, answers, emails, or other communications should be taken as legal advice for any individual case or situation.
 The information on this website is not intended to create, and receipt or viewing of this information does not constitute, an attorney-client relationship.
-We are not a law firm.
-We are associated with a network of attorneys, who focus in bankruptcy and disability law, whom we notify and connect with those in need of legal services.

-Our attorneys offer free consultations during which your Social Security Disability case will be discussed and any questions you may have will be answered.
-Our disability attorneys collect no fees unless your case is won and you receive benefits.
-With over 20 years of Social Security Disability claim experience, our lawyers know how to help you get the benefits you need.
+Bowser Law, PLLC offers free consultation with an attorney during which your Social Security Disability case will be discussed and any questions you may have will be answered.
+We collect no fees unless we win your case and you receive benefits.
+With over 20 years of Social Security Disability claim experience, our team knows how to help you get the benefits you need.

 The following are examples of medical conditions that may qualify a person for Social Security Disability benefits: